When can you visit the Christmas markets on a river cruise?

 One of the things you will see dotted everywhere during Christmas is the gingerbread heart, sold in many Christmas markets around Europe.

 Famous for its gingerbread is Gdansk, even featuring a 400-year-old Gingerbread bakery that also functions as a museum.
-Though not featured directly on any River Voyages river cruises, you could take a trip while exploring the Elbe or Danube.
+Though not featured directly on a river cruise, you could take a trip while exploring the Elbe or Danube.

 You could also opt for warmly-spiced lebkuchen, found in Nuremburg, which is sold in giant loaves.